 Do Your Research and Target Relevant Websites

-We’ve already seen why it’s good to stick only to those relevant to your niche.
-However, some influencers argue that limiting yourself to 1 niche is detrimental for your business because you narrow your audience.
+We’ve already seen why it’s good to stick only to those outlets that are relevant to your niche.
+However, some influencers argue that limiting yourself to 1 niche is detrimental to your business because you limit your audience.

-So, let’s say that, for any reason, you decide to contact more people that are not in your area of expertise.
+So, let’s say that, for any reason, you decide to contact more people who are not in your area of expertise.
 What will happen then?

 More doesn’t equal better.
-Promoting your business to people that are not in your industry can be detrimental to your business.
+Promoting your business to people who are not in your industry can be detrimental to your business.

-Secondly, the blogs or podcasts that think you’re irrelevant for them won’t cover your story.
-After all, wasn’t this campaign’s whole point to expose your brand to a new, targeted audience?
-Your campaign is doomed to fail no matter how much effort you put into it.
+Secondly, the blogs or podcasts that think you’re irrelevant to them won’t cover your story.
+Wasn’t the whole point to expose your brand to a new, targeted audience?
+If you make this mistake, your campaign is doomed to fail no matter how much effort you put into it.

 Last but not least, people will mark your email as spam.
 There’s nothing more annoying than receiving unsolicited and irrelevant emails all day long.
 You’ll be more likely to end up in the spam folder.
-And this is a serious problem that can get your account blocked.
+This is a serious problem that can get your email address blocked.

 Write a Good Pitch

-When you’re crafting your cold outreach emails, always highlight the benefits of having you as a guest.
+When you’re crafting your cold outreach emails, always highlight the benefits that you offer as a guest.
 Sure, your brand is great, but their audience must be interested in what you have to say.
 Otherwise, there is no point in promoting you.

 The point is, don’t just brag about your brand.
-Approaching people with ideas that boosts engagement with their public is a more successful strategy.
+Approaching people with ideas that boost engagement with their public is a more successful strategy.

 Tools Are Your Friend